Marwanhatemhelmy/simple-diabetes-prediction-ai-model/README.md

 # simple-diabetes-prediction-ai-model
-a simple ai model that predicts wether you have diabetes or not , with a maximum accuracy of 80% , it's not a professional model that you can rely on in the medical sector or any medical aspect.
+a simple ai model that predicts wether you have diabetes or not , with a maximum validation accuracy of 83% , it's not a professional model that you can rely on in the medical sector or any medical aspect.

 The model is written in java.